 Together with the effects of the global pandemic, this financial pressure has worsened.

 To address the issue, government intervention is necessary.
-Local authorities should perform the legal duty: to provide free sanitary products to those who need it.
+Local authorities should perform the legal duty: to provide free sanitary products to those who need them.
 Last year, Scotland made sanitary products free for ladies across the entire country.
 It’s the first country ever to do so.
 And it is definitely a great start.
-Yet, women around the world are still financially-burdened by this.
+Yet, women around the world are still financially burdened by this.
 There is still work to do, leading women to choose to challenge these unfair standards in 2021.

 5) Choose To Challenge: Male-dominating sports ground

 Did you know, women competed for the first time at the Olympics in 1900?
 After more than a century, their sports achievements are still not well-recognised today.
 At least not well enough to play a central role in the competitive sporting world.